 Eric Ulibarri, Los Alamos, said he appreciated the conversation.

-Amanda Nino, NMDOT, stated that NMDOT has a hard deadline, she thanked everyone for editing their projects and said they want to see everyone get their ask.
+Amanda Niño, NMDOT, stated that NMDOT has a hard deadline, she thanked everyone for editing their projects and said they want to see everyone get their ask.

 Felicity Fonseca suggested to get projects on the RTIPR.